Physical distancing measures have presented challenges, but people have found some creative ways to make sure their voices are heard.

 University of California graduate student activists have been mobilized around cost-of-living adjustments (COLA) for months, demonstrating at public events and even going on grading strike on several campuses.

 Ph.D. candidates tend to have very little income, and students and their families depend on campus resources — many of which are now shut down — to survive.
 With classes moving online and campuses largely shut down, student activists have shifted their movement online, too, with www.strikeuniversity.org, an innovative platform for sharing their concerns with decision-makers and garnering public support.

 Drive-by protests have been used by a variety of movements.
 While being in a car does not necessarily alleviate all health-related concerns and the degree to which such protests can be safely done may vary, this tactic has the advantage of looking in many ways like a traditional street protest.
 Officials from Indiana to Los Angeles to Puerto Rico cannot ignore the masses gathered outside their offices.

 Individual spending choices can also be a form of public protest.
 We have seen people speak out with their wallets in a variety of ways: donating to pandemic relief efforts, giving to friends and neighbors in need, and patronizing local and responsible businesses.
 In these small ways, we can show what we value and provide assistance to the millions who’ve lost their livelihoods, even as we demand that our government strengthen its safety net.
 Essential workers, many of whom are often people of color, have made their needs known, and many are joining together to help.

-Voting and filling out the 2020 census are two more ways that people are making their voices heard, and should be possible without risking one’s health.
-Advocates are working tirelessly to ensure that election processes are as accessible as possible, while also reminding people that everyone can and should fill out the census, because the national headcount will have important implications far beyond the current crisis.
+Voting is one more way that people are making their voices heard and should be possible without risking one’s health.
+Advocates are working tirelessly to ensure that election processes are as accessible as possible.

 WINDOWS TO THE WORLD